jem332/Markdown-Directions/README.md

 ## Steps
 1. Put on the disposable gloves.
-2. Pour the DI water directly into the sample bottle and fill to required amount.
+2. Pour the DI water directly into the sample bottle and fill to the required amount.
     * Ensure the DI water does not come into contact with any field soil or water.
     * If using a filter when sampling, use a filter when preparing the field blank.
 3. Close the sample bottle (see Figure 1), making sure that the cap is tightened.